Mateaus/LoginApps/README.md

 Android Application

 What I learned from this:
--How to utilize Firebase in different ways.
+- How to utilize Firebase in different ways.
   - Authenticating accounts in order to Log in into the application and check for role.
   - Registration system in order to register accounts with an authentication token and a role.
   - Verification of email in order to be able to Log in.